 Main stage productions were added to Acacia’s offering during the 1983-84 season, allowing the company to stage more elaborate productions and reach a larger audience.
 The company’s home theatres have included University Lutheran Chapel in Shorewood, Eastbrook Church in Milwaukee, Trinity Presbyterian Church in Milwaukee’s Sherman Park neighborhood and the Miramar Theatre on Milwaukee’s East Side.
 The Todd Wehr Auditorium at Concordia University Wisconsin became Acacia’s home theatre during the 2002-03 season.

 Each season, Acacia Theatre Company produces three plays and a special Christmas production in its resident theatre, the Todd Wehr Auditorium at Concordia University Wisconsin in Mequon, Wisconsin.
 Many works in the company’s diverse repertoire are secular, chosen for their ability to spark discussion of Judeo-Christian values and provoke thought about the ramifications an individual’s actions can have on those around them and society as a whole.
-These works have included such well-known plays as Thornton Wilder’s Our Town, William Shakespeare’s A Midsummer Night’s Dream, Neil Simon’s Lost in Yonkers, Larry Shue’s The Foreigner, Robert Harling’s Steel Magnolias and Alfred Uhry’s Driving Miss Daisy.
+These works have included such well-known plays and authors as Thornton Wilder’s Our Town, William Shakespeare’s A Midsummer Night’s Dream, Graham Greene’s The Potting Shed, Larry Shue’s The Foreigner, Robert Harling’s Steel Magnolias, J.M.
+Barrie’s Quality Street, William Gibson’s The Miracle Worker and Alfred Uhry’s Driving Miss Daisy.
+Acacia has also produced some original work for the first time: Amanda Petefish-Schrag’s The Endurance of Light, Patty McCarty’s This Other Love and Jayme McGhan’s Autonomy.

 The people behind the curtains: